nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-06-full-stack-javascript-app-build-pt-1.md

 ];
 ```

-<p class="caption">routes file for the application</p>
+<p class="caption">routes for the application - src/app/routes.js</p>

 <p class="info">
-NOTE: I've also included a <i>no match</i> route, for any non-matched routes.
+NOTE: I've also included a <i>nomatch</i> route, for any non-matched paths.
 </p>

-The array of routes in `routes.js` can now be imported into our `server/index.js` and used to direct requests, as well as in `App.js` to direct requests on the client.
+The array of routes in `routes.js` can now be imported into our `src/server/index.js` and used to direct requests, as well as in `App.js` to direct requests on the client.
 To make it easier for us to complete these two tasks, we'll make use of available packages: [koa-router](https://github.com/ZijianHe/koa-router) for the server and [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) for the client.

 Install the required packages: